Knowlton Development (KDC) Announces September 23rd IPO

-In the last year, Knowlton Development generated $2.3 billion in revenue and had a net loss of $137.9 million.
-Knowlton Development has a market cap of $3 billion.
+In the last 12 months, Knowlton Development generated $2.3 billion in revenue and had a net loss of $137.9 million.
+The company has a market cap of $3 billion.

 Knowlton Development provided the following description of their company for its IPO: “We are a trusted global provider of value-added solutions to many of the world’s leading brands in the beauty, personal care and home care categories.
 We partner closely with both industry-leading consumer products companies and fast-growing independent brands as a critical enabler of their success through ideation, formulation, design, packaging and manufacturing of products sold under more than 1,000 different brand names.
 Over the past three years, we have been responsible for co-developing over 9,000 products across growing categories that include skin care, body and hair care, soaps and sanitizers, cosmetics, deodorants, sun care, fragrances, air care, fabric care, pest control and surface care products.
 The innovative products that we have helped to develop are sold by our brand partners in more than 70 countries worldwide. “.